-Typically, during early stages of design the focus is on selecting the appropriate system type rather than finalizing the system component details.
+Typically, during the early stages of design, the focus is on selecting the appropriate system type rather than finalizing the system component details.
 This allows a holistic view of the situation.
-Following are couple scenarios which are often encountered by most design teams along with the suggestions on how to model them in cove.tool:
+Following are a couple of scenarios that are often encountered by most design teams along with suggestions on how to model them in cove.tool:

 1. Multiple Mechanical Systems Serving Single Building Use-Type.

-For example, if the office space is served by a mix of VAV/Electric (65% of the floor-plate), Fan Coil System (20% of the floor plan), and Induction System (15% of the floor-plate), then the system which is serving majority of the floor plan can be selected in cove.tool.
+For example, if the office space is served by a mix of VAV w/ Reheat, with Electric Boiler and Air-cooled Chiller (65% of the floor-plate), Fan Coil System (20% of the floor plan), and Induction System (15% of the floor-plate), then the system which is serving the majority of the floor plan can be selected in cove.tool.
 Also, the heating and cooling COP values can be adjusted to reflect the impact of other systems.

 /2.
 Multiple Mechanical Systems Serving Different Building Use-Types.

 For example, the proposed project has 3 different building types served by 3 different mechanical systems as follows:

 Office: Single Zone, with Furnace and Packaged DX